Opium: Ancient use (pre-500 CE)

 From the earliest finds, opium has appeared to have ritual significance, and anthropologists have speculated ancient priests may have used the drug as a proof of healing power.
-In Egypt, the use of opium was generally restricted to priests, magicians, and warriors, its invention is credited to Thoth, and it was said to have been given by Isis to Ra as treatment for a headache.
-A figure of the Minoan "goddess of the narcotics", wearing a crown of three opium poppies, BC, was recovered from the Sanctuary of Gazi, Crete, together with a simple smoking apparatus.
+In Egypt, the use of opium was generally restricted to priests, magicians, and warriors.
+Its invention is credited to Thoth, and it was said to have been given by Isis to Ra as treatment for a headache.
+A figurine of a goddess dated to around 1300 BCE from the Minoan period contains three hairpins shaped as poppy capsules, all of which contain slits that suggest the Cretans knew the method of extracting opium.
+Additionally, her smile and parting lips suggests that she may be in a state induced by the opium.
+This has influenced some scholars to call her the "goddess of ecstasy".